cozek/hate-speech-detection-social-media/README.md

 Also, the github links containing the code for the experiments.
 # Thesis Abstract
 ```
 Social Media platforms are often abused to spread hateful messages.
-These notonly cause harm to
+These not only cause harm to
 the individual but also to society in general.
 The staggering volume of content  generated in
 social media across so many countries, regions and languages make it impossible to be moderated
 manually.
 This necessitates that moderation efforts be augmented with automated tools.
 To this